Summer classes are here! Save 10% on ALL classes now through June 10

 • Workshopping Drafts: Optional

 Whitney Bryant holds an MFA from Vermont College of Fine Arts.
-Her work is forthcoming in Shenandoah and has also appeared in The Georgia Review, One Story, and Chapter 16, and she is the fiction co-editor of the online journal Atlas + Alice: A Magazine of Intersections.
-In order to support her writing habit, she has taught literature and writing to high school students in Kentucky, North Carolina, and Virginia over the past fifteen years.
+Her fiction, nonfiction, and reviews have appeared in The Georgia Review, One Story, Shenandoah, REVISIONIST, and Chapter 16.
+In order to support her writing habit, she has taught literature and writing to high school and college students in Kentucky, North Carolina, and Virginia over the past fifteen years.
 She has recently completed a novel in stories.
-She enjoys exploring Nashville's arts scene and outdoor activities.
+She lives in Nashville with her husband and four cats and enjoys exploring the city's arts scene and the great outdoors.

 What Our Students Say